SNOUK DESIGN NOTES BLOG

 -

-We have to better plan for a number of iterations done in pre-production to execute the project the right way.
+We have to better plan for a number of iterations done in pre-production before entering production.